davorb/dIRCbot/README.markdown

 to disable the ones that you don't need.
 Essentially this is an IRC-bot with the following functionality:

-  - XMPPBot
+## XMPPBot
 Relays everything that is said in the channel to an XMPP/Jabber/Gtalk-account.
 Also relays private messages and allows you to restart the server remotely (and do a couple of other things as well).

-  - RemoteFTPLogBot
+## RemoteFTPLogBot
 Logs everything that is said in the channel and then uploads it to a remote FTP-server.

-  - TwitterBot (has been disabled for now)
+## TwitterBot (has been disabled for now)
 Tweets everything that is said in the channel.

+Supports the following options:
+  - XMPPSERVER
+  - XMPPPORT
+  - XMPPUSER
+  - XMPPPW
+  - (optional) XMPPIGNORESENDER a sender to ignore forwarding messages from (like yourself)

 Please note
 -----------